-1. After logging in to your Office 365 portal, access the Office 365 Admin center as shown in the below image.
+- In the Office 365 Admin center after logging in to your Office 365 portal, access the Security & Compliance Center as shown in the below image.

-2. In your Office 365 admin center, expand Admin centers and click Exchange.
+- In your Office 365 admin center, expand Admin centers and click Security & Compliance.

-5. Back in Exchange admin center, go to compliance management, click the plus button to start a new in-place eDiscovery & hold wizard, type in a name and click Next.
+- Now go to Search & investigation, click the plus button to start a new Content Search wizard, type in a name and click Next.

-6. If you want to export data from all mailboxes, select Search all mailboxes.
+- If you want to export data from all mailboxes, select Search everywhere and tick Exchange.

-Or select specific mailboxes using the Specify mailboxes to search option, and then clicking the plus button.
-This will open a new window – highlight the mailboxes you want to export data from, click add -> and OK.
+Or select specific mailboxes using the Custom location selection option, and then clicking the plus button.
+This will open a new window – highlight the mailboxes and/or SharePoint sites you want to export data from, click add -> and OK.

 Additionally, you can enable exporting from Public folders by checking the Search all public folders option (in the Public folders section at the bottom of the window)

-7. The next step gives you several filtering options (unless you want to export all data, in which case select Include all content):
+- The next step gives you several filtering options (unless you want to export all data, in which case do not change anything):